sts-gaming-group/kafka-bundle/README.md

 ## Showing current consumer/producer configuration

-You can show current configuration that will be passed to consumer by adding --describe to command
+You can show current configuration that will be passed to consumer by calling following command
 ```
-bin/console kafka:consumers:consume example_consumer --describe
+bin/console kafka:consumers:describe example_consumer
 ┌───────────────────────────┬─────────────────────────────────────────────────────────┐
 │ configuration             │ value                                                   │
 ├───────────────────────────┼─────────────────────────────────────────────────────────┤